 CAUTION: Potential System Damage.
-When using a sample vial, attach the cap with the PTFE surface of the silicone septum turned down (turned to the liquid side).
+When using a sample vial, attach the cap with the PTFE surface of the silicone septum turned down, that is, to the liquid side.
 If the PTFE surface is turned up, then the sample solvent might melt the silicone rubber.

 CAUTION: Potential System Damage.
-Use a genuine SCIEX septum.
-If the septum is not a genuine part, then the flow line might be clogged with septum shavings or the needle might not be able to penetrate the septum.
+Use an appropriate septum.
+If the septum is not suitable for use, then the flow line might become clogged with septum shavings or the needle might not be able to penetrate the septum.

-3. Fill the sample vial (A) or the well of the microtiter plate or deep-well plate with the sample.
+3. Fill a sample vial (A) or a well of the microtiter plate or deep-well plate with the sample.